Jorixon/JASM/README.md

 ### Limitations and Acknowledgements
 - The Json file that stores the characters is a stripped down version of this [genshin-impact-tools ](https://github.com/tokafew420/genshin-impact-tools/blob/3d10e411a411b8ed532356ccb45fcd80b6b2383b/data/characters.json) and images are also from the same repository.
+- 7-Zip is bundled with the app, 7-Zip is licensed under the GNU Lesser General Public License (LGPL).
+You can find the full license details and source code at [www.7-zip.org](https://www.7-zip.org/).
+- SharpCompress is used if the bundled 7-zip is not found.
+SharpCompress is licensed under the MIT license.
+You can find the full license details and source code at [SharpCompress's GitHub Page](https://github.com/adamhathcock/sharpcompress)
 - I have tested this app mostly on two machines running Windows 11.
-I have not tested it on Windows 10.
+I have tested it on Windows 10 in a virtual machine.
 - There are definitely bugs.
 I have not tested this app enough and there are not tests written for it.
 - Drag and drop is really finicky for some reason.
 It works but it's not perfect.
 So the code for it is still quite messy and it involed time consuming tirial and error until it worked.
 - Changing the app's theme causes instability and usually it crashes when navigating to another page.
 This means it needs to restart after changing the theme
 - I made everything in dark mode theme, so light mode does not look good.
-- Currently the newest characters have not been added.
-I plan to add them, as well as creating a way to add new custom characters.
 - App settings are stored here ```C:\Users\<username>\AppData\Local\JASM\ApplicationData```
+- Mod specific settings are stored within the mod folder themselves and are prefixed with ```.JASM_```.
+When exporting mods, these files can be ignored.

 ### Contributing
 If you want to contribute to this project, feel free to do so.
 I am not a professional developer when it comes to WinUI and I am still actively  learning.